-My father was not a “car guy”, although he grew up on a dairy farm in northern Minnesota, and was no stranger to work.
-The lessons he taught me, to work hard, self-reliance and to always do the best you can, have served me well.
+My father was not a “car guy,” although he grew up on a dairy farm in northern Minnesota and was no stranger to work.
+The lessons he taught me—to work hard, be self-reliant, and always do the best you can—have served me well.
 Even though he passed away a few years ago now, my memories of him and the lessons he taught continue to influence me today.
-As Father’s Day approaches I can’t help but recall one of the last times he visited me in the shop.
+As Father’s Day approaches, I can’t help but recall one of the last times he visited me in the shop.

 “So, when are you going to finish it?”
 My father’s voice rang out as he entered the garage.
 I believe I’ve heard those words nearly as often as, “So, what color are you going to paint it?” and from far too many people to recall.

 Certainly dad could remember the many times I drove the Chevy over to visit, but the simple fact that the old car was all apart again seemed to cloud his memory of it.
 I paused for a moment, in the same manner I had for the countless others who asked the same question.

 I explained, “Dad, it’s not a race to get it done quickly; it’s a hobby.”

 I could tell by the look on his face, as he scratched his head and made his way to the refrigerator for a cold soda, the thought of working on an old car simply for enjoyment was something he never considered.
 I went on to explain, “Just because it’s done, doesn’t mean I can’t take it apart and make it better.”
 He mumbled something before coming to rest on the stool next to the workbench.